 No member of the nominating committee may serve more than two (2) consecutive terns.

 e.
-The committee shall elect its own chair and notify the in writing of its decision within ten (10) days of such election.
+The committee shall elect its own chair and notify the vice president for administration in writing of its decision within ten (10) days of such election.

 f.
 The nominating committee shall nominate one (1) candidate for each of the following offices: president, vice-president for educational issues, vice-president for administration, vice-president for programs, vice-president for advocacy, recording secretary for delegate assemblies, recording secretary for board of directors’ meetings, and treasurer.